raul-izquierdo/english/sources/vocabulary/The Individual/Growing Up. Family and Education.md

 ha cumplido x años = has turned x
     ?
 Ha cumplido 30 este año : `He has turned 30 this year`

-cuando maduras = when you grow up
-    ?
-Cuando madures, entenderás mejor el mundo : `When you grow up, you'll understand the world better`

 llegar a una edad = reach an age
     ?
 Cuando llegue a los 30 años, quiero viajar : `When I reach the age of 30, I want to travel`